iYashSahay/HTML/README.md

 ---

 Happy coding!
-*This repository is a reflection of my progress and dedication to learning modern web development with
+*This repository is a reflection of my progress and dedication to learning modern web development with HTML.*